jmettraux/aachen/src/pcd__cactions.md

 Charge
 : **MvA** + **MA**
-: Rush in straight line from at least 30ft (9m 6sq t) up to 60ft (18m 12sq tt) and hurl a spear or make a melee attack with a +2 attack roll bonus.
+: Rush in straight line from at least 30ft (9m 6sq t) up to 60ft (18m 12sq tt) and hurl a spear or make a melee attack with a +2 attack roll bonus;
-: -2 penalty to AC until the whole combat round ends.
+: -2 to AC for the whole combat round.

 Disengage
 : **MA**
 : The character disengages from any melee opponents around them.
-They don't actually move away, but they can now move away (**MvA**) from their opponents without granting them a free melee attack;
+They don't actually move away, but they can now move away (**MvA**) from the opponents without granting them an opportunity attack;
-: If the character doesn't move, the opponents might re-engage them.
+: If the character doesn't move, it might get re-engaged by the opponents.

 Drop an Item
 : **IA**